KingsleyUbah/Janko-CMS/README.md

 [![Watch the video](https://img.youtube.com/vi/MGnj7CuweWs/hqdefault.jpg)](https://youtu.be/MGnj7CuweWs)

+## Getting Started

+1. Clone this project's source code to your local dev machine
+2. Run `npm i` to install dependencies
+3. Finally, run `node server.js` to start up the application

 ## APIs

 You can also interact with JANKO via its APIs.
 This allows you to use the platform without needing to navigate its UI in your web browser.